mulesoft-assets/template-sfdc2sieb-contact-broadcast/README.md

 + sieb.port=`2321`

 # API Calls <a name="apicalls"/>
 Salesforce imposes limits on the number of API Calls that can be made.
-Therefore calculating this amount may be an important factor to consider.
-The Anypoint Template calls to the API can be calculated using the formula:

-***1 + X + X / 200***

-Being ***X*** the number of Contacts to be synchronized on each run.

-The division by ***200*** is because, by default, Contacts are gathered in groups of 200 for each Upsert API Call in the commit step.
-Also consider that this calls are executed repeatedly every polling cycle.

-For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).
+However, in this template, only one call per poll cycle is done to retrieve all the information required.

 # Customize It!<a name="customizeit"/>